mmr12/Data-Science-lab-2018/README.md

 # DSL2018-Proj-ETH-IT
 ## Project description
 Data Science master student semester project on the automation of answering questions received by ETH IT service using an internal FAQ list.
-For more details please refer to 'reports/*'
+For more details please refer to `reports/*`

 ## Running the pipeline:
-modify 'code/run_pipeline.py' to chosen experiment run 'python code/run_pipeline.py'
+modify `code/run_pipeline.py` to chosen experiment run `python code/run_pipeline.py`

 Project Organization
 ------------